 |Hardeen touts his film work in this ad|

 Medium Well Done was a Vitaphone Short Subject, production #1958, directed by Lloyd French, who directed many of the early Laurel and Hardy shorts.
-It was shot at the Flatbush Vitaphone Studios in January of 1936 and released in April of that same year.
+It was shot at the Flatbush Vitaphone Studios in January 1936, but wasn't released until March 1937.
 The film featured the Leo Forbstein songs "Racing Luck" and "Alibi Ike" as background instrumental music.
 David Mendoza was the Musical Director.
-The only surviving story synopsis of Medium Well Done reads simply:
+An exhibitor story synopsis reads:

 Medium Well Done was said to have been one of four Vitaphone shorts Hardeen made for Warner Bros.
 However, I could find no record of the other films, leading me to suspect they were never made.
 Maybe that's because Medium Well Done didn't turn out...all that well done, at least according to Robert Nelson in The Linking Ring who wrote: